Cocos Islands mutiny: Mutiny

 On the night of 8 May, 30 out of 56 personnel of the Ceylon Garrison Artillery on Horsburgh Island in the Cocos Islands mutinied, intending to hand the islands over to the Japanese.
-The plan was to arrest Captain Gardiner, the British Battery Commanding Officer and his deputy, Lieutenant Stephens, disarm the troops loyal to the British Empire, turn the 6-inch guns on the CLI troops on Direction Island, and to signal the Japanese on Christmas Island, which the Japanese had occupied on 3 March 1942.
+The plan was to arrest Captain Gardiner, the British Battery Commanding Officer and his deputy, Lieutenant Stephens, disarm the troops loyal to the British Empire, turn the 6-inch guns on the CLI troops on Direction Island and to signal the Japanese on Christmas Island, which the Japanese had occupied on 31 March 1942.

-However, the soldiers all proved to be poor shots with small arms: one soldier, Gunner Samaris Jayasekera, was killed; Lieutenant Stephens was wounded by them; and the rebels' sole Bren gun jammed at a crucial moment as Gratien Fernando, the leader of the mutiny, had it aimed at Gardiner.
-The rebels then attempted to turn the 6-inch guns on Direction Island, but were overpowered.
+The mutineers proved to be poor shots with small arms.
+Gunner Samaris Jayasekera was killed; Lieutenant Stephens was wounded by them; and the rebels' sole Bren gun jammed at a crucial moment as Gratien Fernando, the leader of the mutiny, had it aimed at Gardiner.
+The rebels then attempted to turn the 6-inch guns on Direction Island but were overpowered.

-Messages sent by Fernando were received in Ceylon, indicating that there was co-operation between him and both the CLI troops and the Australian signalers on Direction Island, however, none of them took part in the mutiny.
-The CLI helped to put down the mutineers.
+Messages sent by Fernando were received in Ceylon, indicating that there was co-operation between him, the CLI troops and the Australian signallers on Direction Island.
+None of them took part in the mutiny and the CLI helped to put down the mutiny.
 He declared he had surrendered on condition that he would be tried in Colombo; it may be that he intended to give a speech from the dock to inspire his compatriots.
-However, the 15 mutineers were court-martialed on the Cocos Islands by Gardiner.
+The 15 mutineers were court-martialled on the Cocos Islands by Gardiner.
 Seven of the men who were found guilty were sentenced to death, with four of these sentences commuted to terms of imprisonment.
 Gunner Samaris Jayasekera was buried with full military honours on Horsburgh Island on the evening of 10 May and later reburied in Singapore's Kranji War Memorial.

-The condemned mutineers were shipped back to Ceylon, imprisoned at the military jail in Flagstaff Street and then at military detention barracks at Hulftsdorp.
-The families of the condemned appealed to Sir Oliver Goonetilleke, then Civil Defence Commissioner and a member of the War Council to save them, H. W. Amarasuriya and Susantha de Fonseka, members of the State Council, also made representations to the Governor Sir Andrew Caldecott and Admiral Geoffrey Layton, requesting clemency.
-However, their pleas failed.
+The condemned mutineers were returned to Ceylon, imprisoned at the military jail in Flagstaff Street and then at military detention barracks at Hulftsdorp.
+The families of the condemned appealed to Sir Oliver Goonetilleke, the Civil Defence Commissioner and a member of the War Council to save them, H. W. Amarasuriya and Susantha de Fonseka, members of the State Council of Ceylon, also made representations to the Governor Sir Andrew Caldecott and Admiral Geoffrey Layton for clemency but their pleas failed.
 Fernando was defiant to the end, confidently believing that he would be remembered as a patriot, and refused a commutation of punishment.
 He was executed on 5 August 1942 at Welikada Prison, and two other mutineers shortly thereafter.